saqibmir1/hugo-site-old/content/posts/building-my-site-with-hugo.md

 Then open that particular md file and write the conent in md.

+### Some more features of hugo
+- The deployable site, after running hugo serve, is generated in the public folder.
+- Hugo autogenerates a xml file in public folder so you can use it for your rss.
+- --noCache flag:  This flag tells Hugo not to use any cached data and forces a full rebuild of the site.

 ### Conclusion
 In conclusion, migrating to hugo has been a transformative expreience.
 It is minimal, past and flexible.
 If you are tired